godotengine/godot-docs/classes/class_viewport.rst

 Draws the screen-space indirect lighting texture instead of the scene so that you can clearly see how it is affecting objects.
 In order for this display mode to work, you must have :ref:`Environment.ssil_enabled<class_Environment_property_ssil_enabled>` set in your :ref:`WorldEnvironment<class_WorldEnvironment>`.

+\ **Note:** Only supported when using the Forward+ rendering method.

 .. _class_Viewport_constant_DEBUG_DRAW_PSSM_SPLITS:

 .. rst-class:: classref-enumeration-constant

 :ref:`DebugDraw<enum_Viewport_DebugDraw>` **DEBUG_DRAW_PSSM_SPLITS** = ``14``

 Colors each PSSM split for the :ref:`DirectionalLight3D<class_DirectionalLight3D>`\ s in the scene a different color so you can see where the splits are.
-In order, they will be colored red, green, blue, and yellow.
+In order (from closest to furthest from the camera), they are colored red, green, blue, and yellow.

+\ **Note:** When using this debug draw mode, custom shaders are ignored since all materials in the scene temporarily use a debug material.
+This means the result from custom shader functions (such as vertex displacement) won't be visible anymore when using this debug draw mode.

+\ **Note:** Only supported when using the Forward+ or Mobile rendering methods.

 .. _class_Viewport_constant_DEBUG_DRAW_DECAL_ATLAS: